-During an organization's initial implementation, to best organize the work and timeline, the data files found in the Data Request Guide are broken down by the following priority groups.
-The Priority 1 Files will help with validating your dollars and donor count along with looking at all of your constituents and identifying those who will receive predictive scores.
+During an institution's initial implementation, to best organize the work and timeline, the data files found in the Data Request Guide are broken down by the following priority groups.
+The Priority 1 Files will help with validating your dollar and donor counts along with looking at all of your constituents and identifying those who will receive predictive scores.
 This will also give you time to work on the remaining Priority 2 and 3 files while we continue with the implementation project.